FAIRvocabularies/examples/vocabularies/ASLS/index.md

 - Individual observable property [http://anzsoil.org/def/au/asls/soil-profile/condition-of-surface-soil-when-dry](http://anzsoil.org/def/au/asls/soil-profile/condition-of-surface-soil-when-dry)
 - Individual field-texture classification [http://anzsoil.org/def/au/asls/soil-profile/field-texture-LMC](http://anzsoil.org/def/au/asls/soil-profile/field-texture-LMC)

-Note that the URI scheme for this vocabulary reflects the nesting structure of the source material in the path.
+Note that the URI scheme for this vocabulary reflects the first-order arrangement of the source material (chapters in a book) as the path.

 Note that identifiers are non-opaque - the elements of the URI are based on the labels of the collections and concepts.

 ## Term encoding